-IFHP Plus (IFHP+) USAID Ethiopia’s flagship project for family planning and maternal and child health service delivery, is implemented through the E2A project, and E2A collaborates closely with IFHP Plus on its activities in Ethiopia.
+IFHP Plus (IFHP+) USAID Ethiopia’s flagship project for family planning and maternal and child health service delivery, was implemented through the E2A project, and E2A collaborated closely with IFHP Plus on its activities in Ethiopia.

 Community Health Worker Use of Data Assessment